SAP-archive/teched2021-INT160/README.md

 This session introduces attendees to SAPs new and simplified Low-Code Cloud Design Studio.
 Learn how to build a bot to run a very popular RPA Challenge combining a [Web application](http://www.rpachallenge.com) and Microsoft Excel.

+- The goal of this workshop is to create a bot that will input data from a downloaded spreadsheet into the form fields on the screen.
+- The fields will change position on the screen after every submission throughout 10 rounds thus the automation must correctly identify where each spreadsheet record must be typed every time.
+- The actual countdown of the challenge will begin once you click the Start button, until then you may submit the form as many times as you wish without receiving penalties.

 ## Requirements

 A **Windows machine** is required to run the entire workshop.